 Coping With Grief During the Holidays

-We want to take a few moments to acknowledge that the holidays can be a time where many of us may feel both joy and sorrow.
-And we want to offer some ideas for families that are navigating complicated feelings of loss and grief during this holiday season whether it be the loss of a loved one or the inability to be with family and friends.
+Many of us look forward to the holidays as a happy time.
+However, we would like to take a few moments to acknowledge that the holidays can be a time where many of us may feel both joy and sorrow.
+And we want to offer some ideas for families that are navigating complicated feelings of loss and grief during this holiday season whatever the reason may be.

 • Explore what feels best: Every family copes with loss differently and some activities and traditions might be too hard right now.
 Discuss as a family what feels right for you during this time.